 - Poor hygiene.
 This symptom exhibits self-neglect which is the inability to attend to one’s personal needs.
 Poor hygiene not only means depression but also psychotic disorders such as dementia.

 - Change of eating habits.
 People suffering from the disorder may tend to over eat or not eat at all.
 Loss or increase of appetite can be early signs of depression.
 Overeating and not eating can be a way of people to cope up with difficult situations or feelings.
 Depressed people seek comfort in food rather than comfort in social contact.
 That is why gaining and losing weight is also a sign of depression.

 - Inability to concentrate.
 Research proves that the ability to take in information quickly and efficiently is impaired in depressed individuals.
 This is seen mostly when an individual fails to finish or perform a given task.
 It can also lead to an individual to create mistakes while doing these assigned works.
 This impairment can range from mild to severe.

 - Fatigue.
 Depressed people may develop chronic fatigue syndrome which results to insomnia or sleep apnea.
 Both this condition makes fatigue worse because it prevents people from getting a good night’s sleep.

 Depression can occur to anyone – even to your family or friends.
-Never underestimate depression because it is a serious condition.
+Never underestimate it because it is a serious condition.
 One way to help a loved one going through depression is always assuring that he/she is never alone.
 Aside from medical assistance, social contact is also a way to lessen the problem.